cgoncalves/cumulus_topology_converter/README.md

 ```

 ## What is it?
-Topology Converter can help you to simulate a custom network topology built of Cumulus VX devices and any other linux-based devices you so choose.
+Topology Converter can help you to simulate a custom network topology directly on your laptop or on a dedicated server.
+This topology can be extremely complete allowing for the capability to simulate hosts as well as network equipment.
+Cumulus Vx (which is the VM of Cumulus Linux) can be leveraged as real routers and switches would be to interconnect hosts.
+As long as the device is using Linux and has a vagrant box image available, it should be possible to simulate it here as part of a larger topology.
 Topology Converter uses a graphviz topology file to represent the entire topology.
 Topology Converter will convert this topology file into a Vagrantfile which fully represents the topology.
 Vagrantfiles are used with the popular simulation tool Vagrant to interconnect VMs.
 The topology can then be simulated in either Virtualbox or Libvirt (/w KVM) using Vagrant.